Water resources management is essential, because water is vital. It is however unevenly available and accessible for the people of the world.

 C – These arrangements are sometimes controversial

-III – A resource coveted and threatened
+III – A threatened resource

 A – The sharing of water causes conflicts

 - With the proliferation of needs and activities, the pressure on water resources increases and different users are in competition, especially in the regions or water is scarce.

 - Spain is a good example: it is a developed country that has increased its irrigated under greenhouses for export crops.
 These greenhouses are built in Andalusia, very touristy area with important cities.
 Summer, the tourism sector requires plenty of water (swimming pools, golf courses…).
 But water is rare and therefore over-exploited: in this province the issue of water sharing causes tensions between the different actors and different activities.

 - The issue of water is often sensitive among those States, which have to share the water of a river or groundwater.
 Each State has its own needs; it has tended to ignore those neighbors, unless they are more powerful.

 - The countries upstream of the rivers (side source) are favored: the United States have built large dams upstream of the Colorado River and pump large quantities of water to power their irrigated crops and their major cities (Los Angeles, Las Vegas…).
 When the river passes the Mexican border, its flow is very limited, and it happens even more down to the sea.

 In the regions of the world where strong tensions divided States, the question of water can trigger real ‘water wars’ (example: sharing the waters of the Nile or the Jordan in the Middle East).
 The United Nations has, since the 1950s, 37 conflicts related to water.

 B – Water is also a threatened resource